-Experimenting with a variety of rigs, different baits and obscure locations is often the key to landing big blackfish.
+Experimenting with a variety of rigs, different baits, and obscure locations is often the key to landing big tautog.

-Blackfish are somewhat more affable than you may have been led to believe, catching them is not easy to master.
+Tautog, also called blackfish, are more affable than you may have been led to believe, and catching them is not easy to master.
 There’s a big difference between catching a couple for dinner and consistently pulling a limit of big ones.
-The biggest blackfish are far more selective than their smaller brethren, much more powerful, and smart enough to bury themselves in the stickiest structure at the slightest hint of trouble.
-For this reason, the most experienced and successful blackfish pros are held in high esteem by those aspiring to battle more bruisers.
+The biggest tautog are far more selective than their smaller brethren, much more powerful, and smart enough to bury themselves in the stickiest structure at the slightest hint of trouble.
+For this reason, the most experienced and successful tog fishing pros are held in high esteem by those aspiring to battle more bruisers.

 “I start the season in late September in 20 to 25 feet of water,” says Colby, “and by mid-November, I’m looking deeper than 30 feet.
 The last spot I’ll fish, around Thanksgiving, is in 47 feet of water.”

-Although waiting on a tide change might be necessary when fishing for other species, being patient and staying put rarely pays off in blackfishing, says Colby.
-“If the fish are there and you put a crab in front of them, they’ll usually bite.
+Although waiting on a tide change might be necessary when fishing for other species, being patient and staying put rarely pays off in tautog fishing, says Colby.
+“If the tautog are there and you put a crab in front of them, they’ll usually bite.
 So, if you make a drop and aren’t getting bites, assume the fish aren’t there and move on.”